Aman-Rimsan/SoftwareDesignProject/docs/ProjectDeliverables.md

-## Phase 1 - Planning & initial Development
+Z## Phase 1 - Planning & initial Development
 In this phase, our goal was to establish a foundation for our E-Stock inventory tracking system by defining its functionalities, splitting the functions into digestible iterations, and building a base for responsibilities.
 We aimed to create a clear roadmap for implementation while ensuring that the system meets project requirements.

 To achieve this, we: